top of page

 Descriptive

-These terms are considered the weakest marks because they describe the quality or purpose of their goods or services.
-For example, the mark COLD AND CREAMY is descriptive of ice cream.
+These are among the weakest types of trademarks because they directly describe the goods or services and generally receive limited protection.
+For example, COLD AND CREAMY describes ice cream.

 Arbitrary or Fanciful